Structure Your Token Metadata Using JSON Schema V2

 }

 When you create token metadata for the first time, you want to verify your metadata against the Token Metadata JSON Schema V2.
-To help you in this, Hedera has created an NFT utilities SDK (only for JavaScript) to verify your metadata against the JSON Schema V2.
+To help you, Hedera has created an NFT utilities SDK (only for JavaScript) to verify your metadata against the JSON Schema V2.

 You can install the package using Yarn or NPM.